shawnkgriffin/slapchat/docs/Functional Specification.md

  ## Map Features
  ### Users
- - [ ] User location is tracked and sent by the client to the server.
+ - [X] User location is tracked and sent by the client to the server.
  - [X] All users can see the location of any active user on their map.
- - [ ] When a user moves, the client will dynamically update the location on the map.
+ - [X] When a user moves, the client will dynamically update the location on the map.
- - [ ] For demonstration and testing, a bot updates the user positions
+ - [X] For demonstration and testing, a bot updates the user positions
- - [ ] For demonstration and testing, a bot can send alerts
+ - [X] For demonstration and testing, a bot can send alerts
  - [ ] For demonstration and testing, a bot can reply to message
  ### Map
 - [ ] users can see a list of the available layers
 - [ ] users can view a layer
-- [ ] a layer can contain many pins
+- [ ] a layer can contain manymarkers
-- [ ] users can create pins
+- [ ] users can createmarkers
-- [ ] users can edit pins
+- [ ] users can editmarkers
-- [ ] each pin can have: a title, description, and image
+- [ ] each marker can have: a title, description, and image
-- [ ] the icons for pins are customizable
+- [ ] the icons formarkers are customizable
 - [X] a layer can contain many circles
 - [x] users can create circles
 - [ ] users can edit circles